 Parinaud oculoglandular syndrome is an eye problem that is similar to conjunctivitis ("pink eye").
-It usually affects only one eye and occurs with swollen lymph nodes and an illness with a fever.
+It most often affects only one eye.
+It occurs with swollen lymph nodes and an illness with a fever.

 Parinaud oculoglandular syndrome (POS) is caused by an infection with bacteria, a virus, fungus, or parasite.